SoftDevGang/login-form-tdd-ui-kata/React/login-form/notes.md

 - extract authenticate callback from render function.
 - do not show Login component on success (DONE)
-- see the username in welcome message
+- see the username in welcome message (DONE)
 - features: test failure case and pass the failure flag (not related TDD UI)

 ### 17.12.2020